 For information about Barcode Symbologies and Specifications, please view page 9 and 10 of the Barcode Educational Guide.

 BARCODE SYMBOLOGY AND SPECIFICATION

 If you are a bit confused, do not worry, Barcode Symbologies and Specifications can be very confusing.
-I am going explain the difference between a barcode symbology and a barcode specification.
+I am going to explain the difference between a barcode symbology and a barcode specification.

 A barcode symbology is basically a type of barcode.
 For example, UPC, Data Matrix, QR Code, and Code 128 are types of barcodes.